SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 on a single thread and
 *doesn't* involve concurrent or multithreaded code.

 ..
-XXX maybe introduce
+XXX maybe re-introduce this text...

    If you have conflicting access to memory from within a single thread,
    Swift guarantees that you'll get an error.

+   an error either at runtime or compile time

 Conflicting access can happen on a single thread when there's a memory access that spans more than one line of execution in a way that might produce